Strengths-based occupational therapy

 Whether I am supporting meaningful daily activities directly or focusing on skill development to support underlying challenges, I begin with your goals and build on your strengths- because real progress happens when support is personalized, practical, and purposeful.

-Occupational therapists are uniquely trained in analyzing everyday activities to identify the obstacles that hinder participation.
-I look beyond surface-level challenges, supporting individuals in developing the specific skills, strategies, or adaptations a person needs to succeed.
+I look beyond surface-level challenges, supporting individuals in developing the specific skills, strategies, or adaptations needed to succeed.

-Depending on the goals and context, this may involve working directly with the person to build skills, or using a coaching or consultative approach with the people who support them.
+Depending on the goals and context, this may involve working directly with the individual to build skills, or using a coaching or consultative approach with the people who support them.
 Often, a hybrid approach—combining both direct intervention and collaboration—leads to the most meaningful progress.

 Regardless of the method, I purposefully partner with my clients to holistically consider their strengths, routines, values, culture, environments, and relationships—ensuring that support is truly meaningful and fits within the context of their everyday life.